-The scope of HI conformance assessment is to test the conformance to the HI software conformance requirements of health software that will directly access the HI Service.
+The scope of HI conformance assessment is to test conformance to the conformance profile requirements of health software that will directly access the HI Service.

-The scope does not include testing conformance to the HI software conformance requirements of health software that manages healthcare identifiers but does not directly access the HI Service.
+The scope does not include testing conformance to the conformance profile requirements of health software that manages healthcare identifiers but does not directly access the HI Service.
 This may be included within the scope of the document in future.